Overstable vs Understable

 If you are throwing a Kon Tiki (4, 5, -3, 0) and say you want something a little more stable, you mean that you want something that is less understable.
 Basically, in both examples you are saying that you want something that flies a little less extreme and a little closer to a neutral flight.

 Occasionally, I’ll hear someone refer to a disc being more stable than another, when they mean more overstable.
 That is an inconsistent use of the term, and may lead to a follow-up question to clarify the meaning.
-To eliminate any ambiguity, I recommend referring to discs as being more or less overstable or understable.
+To eliminate any ambiguity, you can simply refer to discs as being more or less overstable or understable.

 Flight Numbers